-Timers are an incredibly powerful classroom management tool.
-If you aren’t currently using them in your classroom, read below to learn about 5 opportunities where timers can be utilized for the classroom.
-Timers in the classroom are a total game changer!
+Timers for teachers are an incredibly powerful classroom management tool.
+If you aren’t currently using them in your classroom, read below to learn about 5 different types of timers and 5 opportunities where timers can be utilized for the classroom.
+Timers for teachers are a total game changer!

 This blog post will…

-- suggest 5 ways to use timers in your classroom
+- suggest 5 ways to use timers for teachers in your classroom

-- recommend four types of timers and how they can be used
+- recommend types of timers for teachers and how they can be used

 - help you strengthen your classroom management skills